-The term 'Investment Trusts' is explained in detail and with examples in the Laws & Regulations edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Investment Trusts' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 An investment trust represent a type of collective investment pool generally utilized in Great Britain.
 These closed end funds are established as public limited companies within the United Kingdom primarily.
 Analysts have stated that the British investment trust was a forerunner of the American-promoted investment company.

 In truth the name is somewhat of a misnomer.
 These investment trusts are not actually legal trust entities whatsoever.
 Instead they are a legal company or even individual.
 The reason this is important is because of the fiduciary responsibilities that trustees owe their membership.

 When the fund is first established, a pool of all investors’ funds becomes created.
 The investors then received a set amount of the fixed total number of shares that the trust floats on the launch date.
 Boards usually hand over the responsibility of the fund management into the care of a professional fund manager.
 This manager will then invest the fund’s money into a vast range of individual shares of different corporations.
 This provides the fund investors with a massive diversification into a number of different companies that they could not possibly afford to do using their own limited resources.

 These investment trusts may not have any employees, but instead count just a board of directors which is made up of exclusively non-executive directors.
 This has begun to change over the last few years as competition in the form of other funds emerged.
 Thanks to commercial property trusts and private equity groups utilizing the investment trust structure for holding vehicles, the structure of the staff and boards has changed in some cases.